-On January 11, 2011, the Company signed a five-year, world-wide license agreement with Tollytots® for a new toy line to be distributed world-wide.
-As a result of the agreement, Tollytots® immediately began development on a comprehensive line of musical and early learning toys, incorporating the music, characters and themes associated with our Baby Genius series of videos and music CDs.
-The toy line covers a broad range of exclusive categories including learning and developmental toys, most plush toys, and musical toys which Tollytots® has the sole right to manufacture, market and distribute on a world-wide basis.
-It also allows Tollytots® a non-exclusive right to manufacture, market and distribute products in several non-exclusive categories, including board games, puzzles, electronic learning aids and amusement plush toys, where we may already have other licenses who produce similar products or may grant licenses for such products to new parties in addition to Tollytots®.
-We have received recoupable advances and will receive quarterly royalty payments in excess of the advances, if applicable, from sales of products developed under the agreement by Tollytots®.
-The Company will have rights to sell product developed under the license agreement directly via its website subject to availability of inventory from Tollytots®.
-The agreement provides for certain guaranteed minimum payments to the Company for each contract year.
-The agreement is subject to early termination by the Company in specified territories in the event minimum sales requirements in those territories have not been met in any contract year.
-Currently, Tollytots® has several toys developed for the line, including musical and early learning toys, and the toys were available for retail sales beginning in the third quarter of 2012.
-The new toy line has not produce additional royalty revenue subsequent to its launch at retail in the third quarter of 2012 in excess of the guaranteed minimum payments and there is no guarantee that it will produce additio
+On January 11, 2011, the Company signed a five-year, world-wide license agreement with Tollytots(R) for a new toy line.
+The agreement included a broad range of exclusive categories including learning and developmental toys, most plush toys, and musical toys which Tollytots(R) had the sole right to manufacture, market and distribute on a world-wide basis.
+It also allowed Tollytots(R) a non-exclusive right to manufacture, market and distribute products in several non-exclusive categories, including board games, puzzles, electronic learning aids and amusement plush toys.
+The agreement was subject to early termination by the Company in specified territories in the event minimum sales requirements in those territories were not met in any contract year.
+On June 6, 2013, the Company and Tollytots(R) agreed to terminate the agreement in its entirety.
+The Company will receive no further payments for this license beyond June 30, 2013.